commonsense/conceptnet-numberbatch/README.md

 for further machine learning.

 ConceptNet Numberbatch is part of the [ConceptNet](http://conceptnet.io) open data project.
-ConceptNet Numberbatch is a snapshot of just the word embeddings.
+ConceptNet is a knowledge graph that provides lots of ways to compute with word meanings, one of which is word embeddings, while ConceptNet Numberbatch is a snapshot of just the word embeddings.

-ConceptNet provides lots of ways to compute with word meanings, one of which is word embeddings.
 These embeddings benefit from the fact that they have semi-structured, common sense knowledge from ConceptNet, giving them a way to learn about words that isn't _just_ observing them in context.

 Numberbatch is built using an ensemble that combines data from ConceptNet, word2vec, GloVe, and OpenSubtitles 2016, using a variation on retrofitting.
 It is